asuc-octo/berkeleytime/frontend/public/assets/positions.md

 ________________________________________________________________________________________

 ### Android Engineer
-**Teams:** Berkeley Mobile
+**Teams:** Stanfurd Mobile

-The Berkeley Mobile Android team aims to enrich campus life by creating visible and impactful features for students.
+The Stanfurd Mobile Android team aims to enrich campus life by creating visible and impactful features for students.
 The tools we use include Java, Firebase, and Google Maps SDK.
 As an Android developer, you will refine your software engineering skills while designing, implementing, and testing features on the Android app that directly impact students.

 **We are looking for...**
 - Java proficiency